hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ### GetAccountNftInfo
 The following messagges must be added in order to support the new `GetAccountNftInfo` rpc call added to `HTS`.

-Global dynamic variable must be added in the node configuring the maximum value of `maxQueryRange` which can be calculated as `end-start`
+Global dynamic variable must be added in the node configuring the maximum value of `maxQueryRange`.
+Requests must meet the following requirement: `end-start<=maxQueryRange`

 ```diff
 +/* Applicable only to tokens of type NON_FUNGIBLE.
 Gets info on NFTs N through M on the list of NFTs associated with a given NftType */